aczietlow/sculpin-blog/source/blogs/posts/2017-02-25--wtf-is-sculpin.md

 ## Conclusion

 Sculpin does exactly what it sets out to do, and does it well.
-It's a great tool for someone already familiar with PHP looking for a way to take twig templates, html, and markdown to create a static site that easily deployable.
-While it can be extended by creating new bundles, it does not offer a lot of in terms of managing dynamic content that requires server side interactions.
+It's a great tool for someone already familiar with PHP, looking for a way to take TWIG templates, html, and markdown to create a static site that is easily deployable.
+While it can be extended by creating new bundles, it does not offer a lot in terms of managing dynamic content that requires server side interactions.
 It is a tool for a specific task, a task that it handles extremely well.

 A huge thanks to [Beau D. Simensen](https://twitter.com/beausimensen) who created Sculpin, and being an all around awesome human being.